acarballo90/aicarballo/README.md

 Does the internet need *another* AI blog?
 **No.**

-Does the world need *yet another* random person yapping about AI?
+Does the world need *yet another* random person talking about AI?
 **Also no.**

-So... what is *this*, then?
+So... what is this, then?

 Think of this repo as a lifeboat in a vast ocean of noise, hype, and buzzwords.
 Every week, or whenever I feel like it, I'll share one or two things that I genuinely found **useful**, **thought-provoking**, or just plain **cool**: papers, podcasts, books, and...